compose-spec/compose-spec/deploy.md

 ## Introduction

 Compose specification is a platform-neutral way to define multi-container applications.
-A Compose implementation supporting deployment of an application model MAY require some additional metadata as the Compose application model is an abstract way to reflect actual infrastructure needs per service, or lifecycle constraints.
+A Compose implementation supporting deployment of an application model may require some additional metadata as the Compose application model is an abstract way to reflect actual infrastructure needs per service, or lifecycle constraints.

 Compose Specification Deployment allows users to declare additional metadata on services so Composes gets